Waking After 4 Hours Sleep Despite a Healthy Lifestyle

 The usual answer is a vague "it's just part of getting older."
 Which is not only unhelpful, it's also not quite true.

-Why You're Exhausted But Can't Sleep (And What Your Nervous System Is Trying to Tell You)
+Why You’re Exhausted But Can’t Sleep: The Nervous System Connection

 You've been running on empty all day.
 By 9pm, you can barely keep your eyes open.
 You're yawning through your evening, counting down the minutes until you can finally get into bed.